codemis/fat_free_wunderlist/README.md

 ## Requirements

+Requirements for this release:

 * Ruby 1.9.2 or later.
 * Rails 3.0 or later.
 * Fat Free CRM 10.0  or later.
 * A Wunderlist Account

 ## Installation